Price Guide 2026Unknown

 Frequently Asked Questions

-Q:What is the minimum property price for foreigners in Sabah?
+Q:What is the minimum property price for foreign buyers in Sabah?